datenzar-docker/base-setup/README.md

 ## Installation

 - create external network via `docker network create traefik`
-- create traefik certification placeholder with `touch data/acme.json`
-- adjust access to that file with `chmod 600 data/acme.json`

 - copy `credentials.env.sample` to `credentials.env` and enter CloudFlare account details
-- adjust email (changeme@example.org) in `data/traefik.yml` and provide your own email address
-- adjust following env variable to your needs:
+- copy `.env.sample` to `.env` and adjust following env variable to your needs:
   - `$TRAEFIK_AUTH` need to be filled with basic auth from `htpasswd -n <username>` (see https://linux.die.net/man/1/htpasswd for details). _NOTE: within the yml-config file itself you need to make sure to escape the dollar signs with double dollars ($$), whereas setting the variable in rc, you better put it in single quotes_
   - `$ROOT_URL` need to point to the root url, e.g. `example.com`
   - `$PUID` will map the container to a user ID of your choice (you can get your own UID with `echo $UID`)
   - `$PGID` will map the container to a group ID of your choice (you can get your own UID with `echo $GID`)
   - `$TRUSTED_PROXIES` is the proxy of traefik network `docker network inspect traefik --format='{{(index .IPAM.Config 0).Gateway}}'`
   - `$TZ` should be according to your timezone, e.g. `Europe/Berlin`
+- adjust email (changeme@example.org) in `data/traefik.yml` and provide your own email address
 - execute `docker-compose up -d`
 - go to `https://portainer.${ROOT_DOMAIN}` and set your admin password for portainer
 - done!!